KlakCodes/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-This project is a console based game of Rock Paper Scissors.
+This project is a web based game of Rock Paper Scissors.

-This will demonstrate my JavaScript skills that I have learnt through The Odin Project.
+This will demonstrate my HTML, CSS and JavaScript skills that I have learnt through The Odin Project.